 I love to get to know people, and I pride myself in being personable, adaptable to different learning styles, and an upbeat, positive person.
 I teach a variety of ages, levels, and subjects: My experience ranges from kindergarteners to high school English classes to adults older than myself; from tutoring in reading, writing and French to instruction in music and dance; and from large public school classes to one- or two- person private lessons.
 I invest a lot in my students and want to get to know each of them personally.

 With each of my students, we begin with a discussion about goals and expectations on both sides.
-I want to know what your goals are with lessons.
 Do you want to score in a certain range on a standardized test?
 Refine your technique in music or dance?
 Learn something new just for fun?
 I am happy to help you work toward whatever goals you have (and really, it should always be fun).

 From me, you can expect commitment, flexibility, clear communication, and positivity.
+I have been fingerprinted for Chicago Public Schools and District 65 (Evanston/Skokie), and have undergone other background checks for which I can provide documentation.
 Feel free to ask for references if you'd like!

 I work with third through sixth grade classes to explore themes from and adapt novels they have read in their English classes into scripts and performances.

 I teach after-school drama enrichment programs and summer camps in which students write their own plays and develop stories as an ensemble, while honing skills in performance, physical theatre and design.

 I taught private lessons in clarinet and dance (ballet/jazz) to kids ages ten to thirteen.
 Dance lessons included technique and choreography.